Cover Image

 The car was bought new by its first owner at Jordan’s of Hull, and covered just 3,000 miles in its first 4 years.
 It’s second owner added less than 6,000 miles.
 It was bought outright by me in May 2023 from a sportscar specialist in Wolverhampton.
 This Quadrifoglio is my third Giulia after a Speciale and Veloce that were both owned from new.
 It is in my ideal spec of Alfa Rosso with Alcantara seats and was bought with an incredibly low mileage for its year.

-As an early example, it has no petrol particulate filter so sounds absolutely as it should, an incredible concerto of noise from induction and exhaust, and the remote exhaust valve control means you can have the full aural delight in any driving mode, not just ‘Race’!
+As an early example, it has no petrol particulate filter so sounds absolutely as it should; an incredible concerto of noise from induction and exhaust, and the remote exhaust valve control means you can have the full aural delight in any driving mode, not just ‘Race’!
 (You can also delight the neighbours by closing the valves sometimes too!)
-The cold start is an absolute riot of noise when you’re in the mood with more pops and bangs than a Kiss concert when you touch the throttle.
-In Dynamic mode, the sounds on gear changes are just tremendous too, though they can appear under throttle in any driving mode.
-With the valves closed the car car cruise quietly and comfortably too.
+The cold start is a riot of noise when you’re in the mood with more pops and bangs than a Kiss concert when you touch the throttle.
+In Dynamic mode, the sounds on gear changes are just tremendous, though they can appear under throttle in any driving mode.
+With the exhaust valves closed the car can cruise quietly and very comfortably too.

-The car is the early ‘lightweight’ spec with 4 seat belts and a non-folding rear seat, plus a carbon fibre roof which became an 'extra' on later versions so weighs under 1700kg.
+The car is the early ‘lightweight’ spec with 4 seat belts and a non-folding rear seat, plus carbon fibre roof which became an 'extra' on later versions.

 Section Image